sashirestela/simple-webrtc/README.md

 1. Talk to the AI when you see the media control.

-1. In the console you will see all the Realtiem events.
+1. In the console you will see all the Realtime events.

 1. Click the "Stop" button to finish the previously started WebRTC session.